-Although its program is primarily for post-baccalaureate students, the School of Medicine offers courses and research opportunities for elective credit to undergraduate students enrolled in the University.
+Although its program is primarily for post-baccalaureate students, the School of Medicine offers research opportunities to undergraduate students enrolled in the University.
 Further information is available from the Academic and Pre-Professional Advising Center.

 Scholars for Medicine

 Scholars for Medicine earn a Bachelor's/M.D. degree with four years of undergraduate course work and four years of medical school.
 All Scholars for Medicine are individually counseled on their careers throughout their participation in the program.
 Benefits include scholarship opportunities, help in finding laboratory placements for undergraduate research, regular advising from the Directors of the Honors College, WISE Program, Engineering Program, and the premedical advisor, opportunities to meet faculty in the School of Medicine, and support and encouragement in the exploration of undergraduate and career opportunities.